phcompeau/biological_modeling_course/_pages/coronavirus/conclusion_part_2_draft.md

 * How will they respond to current vaccines and treatment?

 As COVID-19 continues to circulate, new variants will continue to emerge, meaning that this is still an active area of study.

+Thus concludes the third module of this course.
+In the course's final module, we will turn our attention to a very different type of problem.
+To fight a virus like SARS, your body employs a cavalry of white blood cells.
+Maintaining healthy levels of these cells is vital to a strong immune system, and blood reports run counts of these cells to ensure they are within normal ranges.
+Can we teach a computer to run this analysis automatically?

+We hope you will join us to find out!

 <!--